HsiLucas/HsiLucas.github.io/_projects/3_project.md

 ## Project Overview

 A Fortune 500 technology company is embarking on a strategic growth initiative in the market for In-Memory Computing (IMC).
-The company believes that IMC has the potential to reduce data tranfer overhead for customers, especially for those performing real-time analytics applications where latency and power consumption are major concerns.
+The client believes that IMC has the potential to reduce data transfer overhead for customers, especially for those performing real-time analytics applications where latency and power consumption are major concerns.

-The company has asked for an external assessment of the IMC market, including analysis on the emerging IMC exosystem, competitive landscape, prospecive applications, technology requirements, and implications for existing asset areas.
+The client has asked for an external assessment of the IMC market, including analysis on the emerging IMC ecosystem, competitive landscape, prospective applications, technology requirements, and implications for existing asset areas.
 Additionally, it is interested in better understanding of how IMC assets are capabilities are perceived versus competitive alternatives.
 Market analysis and strategic recommendations will be based on in-depth voice-of-market interviews with key IMC subject matter experts, as well as current & former personnel at leading IMC competitor and customer organizations.
-The end goal of this effort is to develop a set of strategies and tactics to help the company capture new revenue and share in the IMC market.
+The end goal of this effort is to develop a set of strategies and tactics to help the client capture new revenue and share in the IMC market.

-This 2-month project overview details the research process to perform the research and advisory effort to aid in the development of the company's growth strategy in the market for in-memory computing:
+This 2-month project overview details the research process to perform the research and advisory effort to aid in the development of the client's growth strategy in the market for in-memory computing:

 ##### Project Objectives